Virtual Reality Augmented Reality and 360° Video

 Advantages of Virtual Reality:

-By stimulating their eye and ears in particular, the virtual reality immerses the user by giving them the impression that they are actually experiencing the simulated world.
+By stimulating their eye and ears in particular, the virtual reality immerses the audience by giving them the impression that they are actually experiencing the simulated world.
 In order to create an interactive virtual environment, the head-mounted headsets provide realistic sounds and sights that appeal to all five senses.

 Advantages of Augmented Reality:

 Publisher adoption of AR and VR is still in its infancy.
 These technologies are still advancing, though.
-More and more film script writers, publishers, app developers, and visual artists are experimenting with the ways in which we perceive the act of reading.
+More and more Film Scriptwriters, publishers, app developers, and visual artists are experimenting with the ways in which we perceive the act of reading.

 Because augmented reality (AR) can add depth and complexity to readers' reading experiences and make reading more enjoyable, interactive, and engaging, more publishers are utilizing it to engage readers.
 By utilizing many senses in the brain to learn, augmented reality (AR) facilitates multimodal learning, which makes readers emotionally and cognitively engaged with the book they are reading and its narratives.